-In order to be eligible to occupy a suite in the co-op you must also purchase member sharies.
+In order to be eligible to occupy a suite in the co-op, you must also purchase member shares.
 The amount that you pay for these member shares is determined by the number of bedrooms in your unit and whether you qualify for a provincial housing subsidy.
-Each member has one vote in the affairs of the co-op, regardless share costs.
+Each member has one vote in the affairs of the co-op, regardless of share costs.

-The member share fee is fully refundable when you leave the co-op, unless there are damages to your unit, or you owe money to the co-op.
+The member shares are fully refundable when you leave the co-op, unless there are damages to your unit, or you owe money to the co-op.

 Do I have to sign a lease?

-Before you move in you will sign a housing agreement that lays out the conditions for occupying your unit.
-Unlike a lease, a housing agreement does not have to be renewed yearly.
-You can live in the co-op as long as you want, provided you pay your occupancy charges on time and follow the co-op’s rules.
+Before you move in you will sign an occupancy agreement that lays out the conditions for occupying your unit.
+Unlike a lease, an occupancy agreement does not have to be renewed yearly.
+You can live in the co-op as long as you want, provided you pay your housing charges on time and follow the co-op’s rules.

-Occupancy charges are similar to your monthly rent and must be paid on the first of each month.
-The occupancy charges include your share of the co-op’s expenses, namely the mortgage, property taxes, building insurance, utility charges (such as electricity, heat, sewer, and water), administration costs, repairs, maintenance, and reserves.
-The number of bedrooms in your unit determines your occupancy charges.
+Housing charges are similar to monthly rent and must be paid on the first of each month.
+The housing charges include your share of the co-op’s expenses, namely the mortgage, property taxes, building insurance, utility charges (such as electricity, heat, sewer, and water), administration costs, repairs, maintenance, and reserves.
+The number of bedrooms in your unit determines your housing charges.

-When the co-op’s operating costs increase, members’ occupancy charges may also have to increase.
-Generally occupancy charges are lower than the rent you would pay in the private sector because housing co-operatives are non-profit organizations.
-Every year all members review the finances of the co-op and at the Annual General Meeting, all members vote on the budget that is being recommended by the Board of Directors.
+When the co-op’s operating costs increase, members’ housing charges may also have to increase.
+Generally, housing charges are lower than the rent you would pay in the private sector because housing co-operatives are non-profit organizations.
+Every year all members review the finances of the co-op and discuss the budget recommended by the Board of Directors.

 How am I expected to participate in the co-op?